mikhalev-im/gitlab-timelog/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

-## Project

-1. Request token page

-- if token exists, check if it is valid (show basic info)
-  - if error - show error message
-- otherwise ask user to provide the token

-2. List of projects

-- fetch list of projects
-- error -> remove token and redirect to request token page

-3. Project page

-Filters:

-- start date
-- end date

-Show:

-- collapsable table with project users and their time track per issue